espanso/espanso/install/linux.md

 curl -L https://github.com/federico-terzi/espanso/releases/latest/download/espanso-linux.tar.gz | tar -xz -C /tmp/
 ```

+> If you want to verify the correctness of the archive, in the [Github Releases](https://github.com/federico-terzi/espanso/releases/) page you will find the **SHA256** hash in the file `espanso-linux-sha256.txt`.

 And then move it to the `/usr/local/bin/` directory

 ```
 sudo mv /tmp/espanso /usr/local/bin/espanso
 ```

+> If you want to avoid using `sudo`, you can move espanso in the `~/.local/bin` directory instead.
+Make sure that the `~/.local/bin` directory is in the `PATH`.
+If not present, you may need to reboot the system.

 You should now have espanso installed in your system.
 To start it, type the following command: